 - Disciplinary consequences and remedial actions for persons who commit acts of bullying,

-- Strategies for providing counseling or referral to appropriate services for both targets and perpetrators, and family members affected by bullying;
+- Strategies for providing counseling or referral to appropriate services for both targets and perpetrators and family members affected by bullying; and

 - Procedures for documenting and reporting the number of bullying incidents.

 Oklahoma anti-bullying laws require districts to implement district policies throughout the school year and in a manner that is integrated with other violence prevention efforts.
-Oklahoma anti-bullying laws require the State board of Education to monitor school district compliance, provide sanctions for non-compliance, create a center repository for the collection of information on verified incidents of bullying, and publish annual incident reports.
+Oklahoma anti-bullying laws require the State Board of Education to monitor school district compliance, provide sanctions for non-compliance, create a central repository for the collection of information on verified incidents of bullying, and publish annual incident reports.

 Do Oklahoma anti-bullying laws and regulations include protections for specific groups?

 No. There are no specific groups listed under Oklahoma anti-bullying laws or regulations.